-The recent wave of redundancies at global banks in Hong Kong had one common characteristic – it was aimed largely at expensive senior staff.
-While job hunting at the top of the banking tree has always between more difficult than at the bottom, the difference is now even more extreme.
+Recent waves of redundancies at global banks in Hong Kong have one common characteristic – they’ve been aimed largely at expensive senior staff.
+While job hunting at the top of the banking tree has always been more difficult than at the bottom, the difference is now even more extreme.

-More surprisingly, experienced capital markets bankers (24 jobs per CV) are also in demand.
-Although Hong Kong has lost its crown as the world’s top destination for IPOs in first half this year, Chinese banks in the city are still hiring ECM bankers to help win deals from mainland companies who now dominate new listings in the city.
+More surprisingly, experienced capital markets bankers (15 jobs per CV) are also in demand, although this is primarily because Chinese firms are still hiring in ECM in Hong Kong as they increasingly win work from the mainland companies who now dominate new listings in the city.

-By contrast, you’ll face 78 and 119 rival resumes respectively in private equity and hedge funds, if you have 10 years’ or more experience under your belt.
-Buy-side firms tend to hire elite analysts and associates from investment banks – senior openings remain rare.
+By contrast, you’ll face 177 and 57 rival resumes respectively in private equity and hedge funds, if you have 10 years’ or more experience under your belt.
+Buy-side firms traditionally tend to hire elite analysts and associates from investment banks – senior openings remain rare.